RuminantFarmSystems/RuFaS/flake8_instructions.md

 **Before** pushing your code to GitHub, check it with flake8.
 To do this, run the `cleanup.sh` script which looks **only** at any files that you have changed (committed and uncommitted) and checks for flake8 violations according to RuFaS' flake8 guidelines.
 This script should be run from the main `/MASM` directory (same directory as where you would run the simulation from).

     sh cleanup.sh

+The above script will default to checking your branch's code against the master branch.
+If you need to compare it to a branch other than master \(e.g. your base branch is a part of a refactor), just add the branch you would like to compare the code to after the above command:

+    sh cleanup.sh <branch-name>

+This will hopefully minimize duplicating work.

 ## Fixing the Flake8 violations